Karlo Bartolec

-Karlo Bartolec ([kâːrlo bǎrtolets]; born 20 April 1995) is a Croatian footballer who plays as a defender for Hungarian club Puskás Akadémia.
+Karlo Bartolec ([kâːrlo bǎrtolets]; born 20 April 1995) is a Croatian footballer who plays as a defender for Astana.

 Club career

 On 15 March 2014, Bartolec made his professional debut against Rijeka in which he came as a 27th-minute substitute.

 Bartolec was signed by Copenhagen on July 1, 2019 for 2.7M €.

 On 23 January 2023, Bartolec signed a year-and-a-half-long contract with Puskás Akadémia in Hungary.